phunlh2001/phunlh2001/README.md

 -------------

 * 🌍  I'm based in Dong Thap, Vietnam
+* 🖥️  See my portfolio at [here](http://phunlh2001.github.io/portfolio.phunlh2001/)
 * ✉️  You can contact me at [phunlh2001@gmail.com](mailto:phunlh2001@gmail.com)
+* 🧠  I'm learning Angular
+* ⚡  I love to code and study best practices so that I can optimize my code performance.
+I really care about the user experience and the safety of users when using the product.
+In addition, I also like to read books and listen to audio about the history/culture of countries.
+I also enjoy playing games with my friends in my spare time.
+And learn how to blog to improve yourself day by day.

 <a href="https://www.github.com/phunlh2001" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/phunlh2001?logo=github&style=for-the-badge&color=f97316&labelColor=22272e" /></a>